vgorkavenko/community-staking-module/docs/src/src/CSModule.sol/contract.CSModule.md

 Pause creation of the Node Operators and keys upload for `duration` seconds.
 Existing NO management and reward claims are still available.
-To pause reward claims use pause method on CSAccounting
+To pause reward claims use pause method on Accounting

 ```solidity